Philipp-Ro/SpaceX-Datascience/README.md

 # SpaceX-Datascience
-A Showcase of different data science Tool on the used case of predicting successfull mission by SpaceX based on the parameters like Launchsite , type of rocket , payload mass etc
+A Showcase of different data science Tools on the used case of predicting successfull mission by SpaceX based on the parameters like: [Launchsite , rocket type , payload mass,...]